SM Spirituality Media

 Definition

-Pāli for insight — the contemplative practice, central to Theravāda Buddhism, of clear seeing into the nature of experience.
-Classically structured as the cultivation of mindfulness (sati) toward the body, feelings, mind-states and the dhammas themselves, with the goal of direct insight into impermanence, unsatisfactoriness and non-self.
+Pāli for insight.
+The contemplative practice, central to Theravāda Buddhism§, of clear seeing into the nature of experience.
+It is structured as the cultivation of mindfulness (sati) toward the body, feelings, mind-states, and the dhammas themselves.
+The aim is direct insight into impermanence§, unsatisfactoriness, and non-self.

 written by editorial · revised continuously